STRYKER316/DE_Zoomcamp/Notes/week2_workflow-orchestration.md

 ## Workflow Orchestration

 **WHAT TO EXPECT THIS WEEK**
-- We are going to run Mage and Postgres in a docker environment.
+- We are going to run Mage and Postgrs in a docker environment.
-- We will then take the NY taxi data set, transform it and load it to both Postgres and GCS
+- We will then take the NY yellow taxi data set, transform it and load it to both Postgres and GCS
-- We will perform additional transformations using pandas, apache arrow, and sql and then load to BigQuery
+- We will perform additional transformations using pandas,  pyarrow, and sql and then load to BigQuery
 - We will extract, transform, and load data to multiple sources.

 <div align = center>